xinsun12/ChemostatModel_clean_N2O/README.md

 ### 4. files ended with star_Xin.py
 Contain functions to calculate different R*

+### plot_data.ipynb
+Codes used to plot the N2O and O2 map for the ETNP OMZ

 ### !ExperimentalData_110425.xlsx
 All new experimental data obtained in this study